Quixotic7/RCSGQuake1MapImporter/README.md

 ## Version History

+**20210301**

+- Much better support for Valve 220 map formats.
+Texture orientations should be perfect.
+Offsets may sometimes be wrong.
+Based off [Henry00IS](https://github.com/Henry00IS) texture matrix function from [Chisel.Import.Source](https://github.com/Henry00IS/Chisel.Import.Source) .

 **20210228**

 - Improved Valve Texture orientation, still not perfect, but improved.
 - Imported map now organized into Trenchbroom layers and groups.
 - Entities are placed in their own GameObject with the class name of the entity.
 - Models for Trigger entities will be set to use triggers and won't be rendered.

 **20210227** - Initial release of the addon.